1krisortiz1/sinatra-cactus-app/spec.md

 Specs:

 X Use Sinatra to build the app
+  - Used Sinatra to build my app
+X Use ActiveRecord for storing information in a database
+  - Used ActiveRecord
+X Include more than one model class (e.g. User, Post, Category)
+  - Created a user and cactus entries model
+X Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+  - A user has many cactus entries
+X Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
+  - A cactus entry belongs to a user
-X Use ActiveRecord for storing information in a database X Include more than one model class (e.g. User, Post, Category) X Include at least one has_many relationship on your User model (e.g. User has_many Posts) X Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) X Include user accounts with unique login attribute (username or email) Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Ensure that users can't modify content created by other users
+X Include user accounts with unique login attribute (username or email) Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Ensure that users can't modify content created by other users